mlynch/mlynch.github.com/_posts/2014-11-02-new-kind-of-startup.markdown

 One fascinating difference between a lab and a bootstrapped startup is while bootstrappers keep everything they make (including the responsibilities of the products they create), the "lab" does not, almost as a rule.

 For many technical founders, the goal isn't to work on one thing forever.
 Rather, it's to create lots of new products and have a diversity of problem spaces they attack.
-Many technical founders find scaling a business a lot less interesting than startup new ones, but when they raise VC company they are left with the choice of focusing only on this one space for the next 5-10 years, or leave and do something else (and possibly loosing any chance at upside).
+Many technical founders find scaling a business a lot less interesting than starting up new ones, but when they raise VC company they are left with the choice of focusing only on this one space for the next 5-10 years, or leaving and doing something else (and probably losing a good chunk of potential upside).

-And even then, with standard VC financing rounds and assuming the probable case that your startup isn't a [black swan or "unicorn"](http://paulgraham.com/swan.html), founder take-home might be the same whether you work 10 years, raise 5 rounds, and sell for $200M vs working a few years, raising little capital, and selling for $20M.
+And even if they pick the long road of building and scaling a working business, with standard VC financing rounds and assuming the probable case that your startup isn't a [black swan or "unicorn"](http://paulgraham.com/swan.html), founder take-home might be the same whether you work 10 years, raise 5 rounds, and sell for $200M vs working a few years, raising little capital, and selling for $20M.

+In the face of so few choices, the Lab represents something new.
+It's the joy of creating products, the self-sufficiency of bootstrapping, but the ability to grow and scale and retain upside on things that work.